 Marin scored his first goal for the club after coming on as a substitute in the 4-1 win against Wigan Athletic.

 In July 2013, it was announced Marin would spend the 2013/14 campaign on loan at Sevilla in Spain.
+His time in La Liga was punctuated by spells on the sidelines due to injury.

 Born in Bosnia and Herzegovina, Marko moved to Germany with his family at an early age and became a professional player at Borussia Monchengladbach before moving north to Bremen in the summer of 2009.